Inside the Systems

 How Hospital Pricing Actually Works in Practice

 The chargemaster: Every hospital maintains a list of standard charges for services, supplies, and procedures called the chargemaster.
 These list prices are typically set high, often several times what the hospital actually expects to collect.
 The chargemaster is more like a manufacturer's suggested retail price that no one actually pays.
+A typical hospital chargemaster contains tens of thousands of line items covering everything from surgical procedures to individual bandages.

 Negotiated rates: Insurance companies negotiate discounts from chargemaster prices.
 Large insurers with more patients have more negotiating leverage.
 These negotiated rates vary by insurer and even by employer within an insurer.
 The same procedure might have dozens of different contracted prices at one hospital.
+RAND research demonstrates that these negotiated rates for commercially insured patients average 224% of Medicare rates, though the ratio varies significantly by procedure and geography.

 Government rates: Medicare and Medicaid pay rates set by the government, typically lower than commercial insurance rates.
 Hospitals often claim they lose money on government patients, though this is contested.
 These fixed rates provide no negotiating room.